Kostadin Vidolov: Career

-Vidolov returned in Bulgaria for the 2003/04 season, playing for Levski Sofia.
+Vidolov returned in Bulgaria for the 2003–04 season, playing for Levski Sofia.
 He managed to win his first Bulgarian Cup with them in 2004.
 Vidolov signed a contract with Botev Plovdiv in 2004 in trying to help the struggling team to return to the top-flight.
 He played for three seasons with Botev Plovdiv – a disagreement between him and the club owner Dimitar Hristolov drove Vidolov out in the summer of 2007.
-Vidolov moved to second-flight Spartak Plovdiv, where he played for the first half of the 2007/08 season.
+Vidolov moved to second-flight Spartak Plovdiv, where he played for the first half of the 2007–08 season.
 As such Vidolov became the only player to have ever played for all four major clubs of Plovdiv.

 In January 2008, the veteran signed with Beroe Stara Zagora, in an attempt to save the team from relegation.
 On 2 November 2009, Vidolov played his last match in career, against Sliven for A PFG.
 In January 2010, he was announced as an assistant coach of Beroe's second team.
 Vidolov has also been employed as an assistant manager of Botev Plovdiv.

-International goal
+International goals

 Scores and results list Bulgaria's goal tally first.